mhamano/advanced-analytics-toolbox/docs/analysis/decision_tree.md

   7. A decision tree is displayed.
 The tree is collapsed to the third level in default, and you are able to collapse nodes by clicking on the one filled with blue color.
   ![pca screenshot](./images/decision_tree_example1-1.png)

   8. Open [Analysis Settings] on the property panel and input 3 into [Max depth].
 The depth of the tree node is changed to 3.
+Here, you are able to find out the classification rules, for instance, when Sum(total_day_minutes) < 264.45 and Sum(number_customer_service_call) < 3.5, 'churn' is likely to be 'no'.
+(The numbers of records of 'no' and 'yes' which fall into this classification rule are 3178 and 265 respectively.)
   ![pca screenshot](./images/decision_tree_example1-2.png)

-## Example2 - Iris
+## Example2 (Classification Tree) - Iris
   1. Download the following sample file.
     * Iris ( [Download file](./data/Iris.xlsx) | [Description on the dataset](https://archive.ics.uci.edu/ml/datasets/iris) )
   2. Load the downloaded file into a new Qlik Sense app.